AhmedAzil001/netflix-gpt/README.md

 # Active Bug
 - error for valid email password
-- on closing the tab it is signing out but the store still has the user information
+- on reload the search page is not rendered

 # Solved bug